 Cover Styles: Hard and Soft Cover journals seem to handle about the same.
 However, to really get those pages to lay-flat nicely, choose your hardcover carefully – a rounded spine will allow the pages more room inside to bend away from each other, so look for that feature.
 Soft cover journals have a flexible spine so that’s generally less of a worry, though the page binding can be so stiff that even within soft covers or with a refillable journal, the pages may need to be ‘broken-in’ once or twice to make the pages lay down.
 Just open the book about halfway and bend the pages back more than 180-degrees to ‘break’ the binding glue a bit.
 When selecting a wrap-style journal (also called Medieval or Olde-Worlde journals), I like it when they are available with the flap opening to the left so my wrist lays on the leather as I write.

 Paper Choices: This really gets personal!
 There are hundreds of paper qualities and styles out there.
 I think your instrument mostly will dictate the paper you choose to write on from either side.
 Typically, for ballpoint or rollerball pens, any smooth paper will work just fine.
 If you plan to keep your notes and memoirs for years to come, be sure that the paper is of archival quality and acid-free.
-Fancier papers have a texture that makes writing a more pleasurable experience and some even have deckled or frayed edges that are not only look really cool, but they feel great to touch, providing a pleasurable feedback through my fingers.
+Fancier papers have a texture that makes writing a more pleasurable experience and some even have deckled or frayed edges that do not only look really cool, but they feel great to touch, providing pleasurable feedback through my fingers.
 And at the luxury end of the scale, you can find handmade paper that is something to experience.
 If you are using a fountain pen, be sure to test your nib and ink on a sheet before you commit (or, look carefully within product reviews for ‘bleed through’ comments).

 Here are some of our favorites from Epica, makers of what are widely regarded as the finest handcrafted leather journals and notebooks available anywhere.
 It seems fitting that they are all handmade in Florence, Italy; the birthplace of two of the arguably most famous of all lefties – Leonardo da Vinci and Michelangelo: